MicrosoftDocs/defender-docs/defender-endpoint/android-whatsnew.md

 ## Microsoft Defender for Endpoint on Company-owned personally enabled devices

-MDE is now generally available on AE COPE devices.
-Enterprises can onboard devices on COPE mode and push MDE to user's devices through the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
+Defender for Endpoint is now generally available on AE COPE devices.
+Enterprises can onboard devices on COPE mode and push Defender for Endpoint to user's devices through the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 With this support, Android Enterprise COPE devices get the full capabilities of our offering on Android, including:

 - Phishing and web protection.
 - Malware scanning.